Serres - Macedonia (Greece)

 General information about Serres

-At a distance of 62 km from the capital lies the village Amfipoli, the ancient colony of the Athenians which was founded in 437 BC.
-Outside the village, close to the bridge of the river Strimonas, you will find the famous Lion of Amfipoli, a tomb from the 4th century BC.
-The sculpture was restored the same spot where it was found.
+At a distance of 62 kilometers (39 mi) from the capital lies the village Amfipoli, the ancient colony of Athenians founded in 437 BC.
+Outside the village, close to the bridge of the river Strimonas, stands the famous Lion of Amfipoli, a tomb from the 4th century BC.
+The sculpture was restored in its original location.

 - The Museum of Serres on the town square